 If you believe that a doctor's mistake may have caused your child's cerebral palsy, you may want to seek compensation for both you and your child.

 You may not know whether your child's cerebral palsy was caused by a medical mistake.
-While not all cases of cerebral palsy are caused by medical malpractice, many are and the results can be tragic.... and infuriating because so much harm is caused.
+While not all cases of cerebral palsy are caused by medical malpractice, many are.
+The results can be tragic.... and infuriating because so much harm is caused.

 If you suspect that your child or a family member may have been injured at birth by a medical mistake that could have been prevented, our cerebral palsy lawyers at can help determine if your child may be entitled to compensation in a medical malpractice case.
 For more information, call 800-553-8082 or get a free online consultation here.What is Cerebral Palsy?